ConsentStackDocs

 Getting Started

 Add a consent banner to your website in minutes.
-Create a team, add your site, and embed one script tag.
+Create a team, add your site, and embed three tags.

 Go from zero to a fully working consent banner in four steps.
-No code required except pasting a single script tag.
+No code required except pasting three tags (a preconnect hint plus stub plus core).

 Create your account